chengen0612/design-patterns-typescript/README.md

 The result will be printed in the terminal, and you can modify the example as much as you'd like. :)

+## Further Reading

+- [Software design pattern - Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern): An excellent quick reference for learning or brushing up on design patterns.
+Each pattern is clearly defined with its intended use cases and the problems it solves, making it perfect for newcomers.
+- [Head First Design Patterns](https://www.google.com.tw/books/edition/Head_First_Design_Patterns/GGpXN9SMELMC): Takes a fun, engaging approach to design patterns, using real-world examples and witty explanations that make it a page-turner.
+- [Design Patterns: Elements of Reusable Object-Oriented Software](https://www.google.com.tw/books/edition/Design_Patterns/6oHuKQe3TjQC): The definitive guide to design patterns.
+This classic text offers comprehensive coverage of both theory and practical applications, serving as an authoritative reference for mastering pattern-based design.

 ## Contributing

 Pull requests are always welcome!
 You can add features and improvements through PRs, or use issues for bug reports and discussions. :)